confooca/yul2020-slides/CONTRIBUTING.md

 ## TL;DR

-1. Slides: `presentation_name-author-name.pdf`
+1. Slides: `presentation_name-author-name.pdf`.

-2. Demos: `presentation_name-author_name.zip`
+2. Demos: `presentation_name-author_name.zip` or a GitHub/GitLab/BitBucket/etc link.

 3. Place in folder matching date of presentation.

-4. Update README.md to include links
+4. Update README.md to include links.

 5. PR the changes into this repository.